digiltd/oh-rtd-test/Explanation-of-Items.md

 ### itemname

-The item name is the unique name of the object which is used e.g. in the sitemap definitin or rule definition files to access the specific item.
+The item name is the unique name of the object which is used e.g. in the sitemap definition or rule definition files to access the specific item.

 ### labeltext